quantleaf/query/API.md

 *or*

-Eeach element of the array is 'or' conditional.
+Each element of the array is 'or' conditional.

 ---